Source code for qrisp.algorithms.vqe.vqe_problem

 from qrisp.operators.fermionic import FermionicOperator

 [docs] class VQEProblem: r""" Central structure to facilitate treatment of VQE problems.
 This class encapsulates the Hamiltonian, the ansatz, and the initial state preparation function for a specific VQE problem instance.
-Parameters ---------- hamiltonian : :ref:`QubitOperator` or :ref:`FermionicOperator` The problem Hamiltonian. ansatz_function : function A function receiving a :ref:`QuantumVariable` or :ref:`QuantumArray` and a parameter list.
-This function implements the unitary corresponding to one layer of the ansatz. num_params : int The number of parameters per layer. init_function : function, optional A function preparing the initial state.
+Parameters ---------- hamiltonian : :ref:`QubitOperator` or :ref:`FermionicOperator` The problem Hamiltonian. ansatz_function : callable A function receiving a :ref:`QuantumVariable`, and an array of real parameters of size ``(n,)``.
+This function implements the unitary corresponding to one layer of the ansatz. num_params : int The number of parameters $n$ per layer of the ansatz. init_function : callable, optional A function receiving a :ref:`QuantumVariable` and preparing the initial state from the $\ket{0}$ state.
 By default, the inital state is the $\ket{0}$ state. callback : bool, optional If ``True``, intermediate results are stored.
 The default is ``False``.
-Examples -------- For a quick demonstration, we show how to calculate the ground state energy of the $H_2$ molecule using VQE, as explained `here <https://arxiv.org/abs/2305.07092>`_. :: from qrisp import * from qrisp.operators.qubit import X,Y,Z # Problem Hamiltonian c = [-0.81054, 0.16614, 0.16892, 0.17218, -0.22573, 0.12091, 0.166145, 0.04523] H = c[0] \ + c[1]*Z(0)*Z(2) \ + c[2]*Z(1)*Z(3) \ + c[3]*(Z(3) + Z(1)) \ + c[4]*(Z(2) + Z(0)) \ + c[5]*(Z(2)*Z(3) + Z(0)*Z(1)) \ + c[6]*(Z(0)*Z(3) + Z(1)*Z(2)) \ + c[7]*(Y(0)*Y(1)*Y(2)*Y(3) + X(0)*X(1)*Y(2)*Y(3) + Y(0)*Y(1)*X(2)*X(3) + X(0)*X(1)*X(2)*X(3)) # Ansatz def ansatz(qv,theta): for i in range(4): ry(theta[i],qv[i]) for i in range(3): cx(qv[i],qv[i+1]) cx(qv[3],qv[0]) from qrisp.vqe.vqe_problem import * vqe = VQEProblem(hamiltonian = H, ansatz_function = ansatz, num_params=4, callback=True) energy = vqe.run(qarg = QuantumVariable(4), depth = 1, max_iter=50) print(energy) # Yields -1.864179046 Note that for comparing to the results in the aforementioned paper, we have to add the nuclear repulsion energy $E_{\text{nuc}}=0.72$ to the calculated electronic energy $E_{\text{el}}$.
-We visualize the optimization process: >>> vqe.visualize_energy(exact=True) .. figure:: /_static/vqeH2.png :alt: VQEH2 :scale: 80% :align: center """ def __init__(self, hamiltonian, ansatz_function, num_params, init_function = None, callback=False): if isinstance(hamiltonian, FermionicOperator): hamiltonian = hamiltonian.to_qubit_operator() self.hamiltonian = hamiltonian self.ansatz_function = ansatz_function self.num_params = num_params self.init_function = init_function self.cl_post_processor = None # parameters for callback self.callback = callback self.optimization_params = [] self.optimization_costs = [] def set_callback(self): """ Sets ``callback=True`` for saving intermediate results. """ self.callback = True
+Examples -------- For a quick demonstration, we show how to calculate the ground state energy of the $H_2$ molecule using VQE.
+The :meth:`electronic_structure_problem <qrisp.vqe.problems.electronic_structure.electronic_structure_problem>` method generates a VQEProblem instance with the Hamiltonian and a chemistry-inspired Qubit Coupled Cluster Single Double `(QCCSD) ansatz <https://arxiv.org/abs/2005.08451>`_. :: from pyscf import gto from qrisp import QuantumVariable from qrisp.vqe.problems.electronic_structure import * mol = gto.M( atom = '''H 0 0 0; H 0 0 0.74''', basis = 'sto-3g') vqe = electronic_structure_problem(mol) energy = vqe.run(QuantumVariable(4), depth=1, max_iter=50) print(energy) #Yields -1.8461290172512965 You can also specify a custom Hamiltonian and a custom hardware-efficient ansatz, as explained `here <https://arxiv.org/abs/2305.07092>`_. :: from qrisp import * from qrisp.operators.qubit import X,Y,Z # Problem Hamiltonian c = [-0.81054, 0.16614, 0.16892, 0.17218, -0.22573, 0.12091, 0.166145, 0.04523] H = c[0] \ + c[1]*Z(0)*Z(2) \ + c[2]*Z(1)*Z(3) \ + c[3]*(Z(3) + Z(1)) \ + c[4]*(Z(2) + Z(0)) \ + c[5]*(Z(2)*Z(3) + Z(0)*Z(1)) \ + c[6]*(Z(0)*Z(3) + Z(1)*Z(2)) \ + c[7]*(Y(0)*Y(1)*Y(2)*Y(3) + X(0)*X(1)*Y(2)*Y(3) + Y(0)*Y(1)*X(2)*X(3) + X(0)*X(1)*X(2)*X(3)) # Ansatz def ansatz(qv,theta): for i in range(4): ry(theta[i],qv[i]) for i in range(3): cx(qv[i],qv[i+1]) cx(qv[3],qv[0]) from qrisp.vqe.vqe_problem import * vqe = VQEProblem(hamiltonian = H, ansatz_function = ansatz, num_params = 4, callback = True) energy = vqe.run(QuantumVariable(4), depth = 1, max_iter = 50) print(energy) # Yields -1.864179046 Note that for comparing to the results in the aforementioned paper, we have to add the nuclear repulsion energy $E_{\text{nuc}}=0.72$ to the calculated electronic energy $E_{\text{el}}$.
+We visualize the optimization process: >>> vqe.visualize_energy(exact=True) .. figure:: /_static/vqeH2.png :alt: VQEH2 :scale: 80% :align: center """ def __init__( self, hamiltonian, ansatz_function, num_params, init_function=None, callback=False, ): if isinstance(hamiltonian, FermionicOperator): hamiltonian = hamiltonian.to_qubit_operator() hamiltonian = hamiltonian.hermitize() hamiltonian = hamiltonian.eliminate_ladder_conjugates() hamiltonian = hamiltonian.apply_threshold(0) self.hamiltonian = hamiltonian self.ansatz_function = ansatz_function self.num_params = num_params self.init_function = init_function # parameters for callback self.callback = callback self.optimization_params = [] self.optimization_costs = [] def set_callback(self): """ Sets ``callback=True`` for saving intermediate results. """ self.callback = True

 [docs] def set_init_function(self, init_function): """ Set the initial state preparation function for the VQE problem.
-Parameters ---------- init_function : function The initial state preparation function for the specific VQE problem instance. """ self.init_function = init_function
+Parameters ---------- init_function : callable The initial state preparation function for the specific VQE problem instance. """ self.init_function = init_function

-[docs] def run(self, qarg, depth, mes_kwargs = {}, max_iter = 50, init_type = "random", init_point=None, optimizer="COBYLA"): """ Run the specific VQE problem instance with given quantum arguments, depth of VQE circuit, measurement keyword arguments (mes_kwargs) and maximum iterations for optimization (max_iter).
-Parameters ---------- qarg : :ref:`QuantumVariable` or :ref:`QuantumArray` The argument to which the VQE circuit is applied. depth : int The amount of VQE layers. mes_kwargs : dict, optional The keyword arguments for the measurement function.
+[docs] def run( self, qarg, depth, mes_kwargs={}, max_iter=50, init_type="random", init_point=None, optimizer="COBYLA", options={}, ): """ Run VQE for the specific problem instance.
+Parameters ---------- qarg : :ref:`QuantumVariable` or callable The argument to which the VQE circuit is applied, or a function returning a :ref:`QuantumVariable` to which the VQE circuit is applied. depth : int The amount of VQE ansatz layers. mes_kwargs : dict, optional The keyword arguments for the :meth:`expectation_value <qrisp.operators.qubit.QubitOperator.expectation_value>` function.
 Default is an empty dictionary.
-By default, the target ``precision`` is set to 0.01, and the maximum amount of ``shots`` is 100000. max_iter : int, optional The maximum number of iterations for the optimization method.
+By default, the target ``precision`` is set to 0.01.
+Precision refers to how accurately the Hamiltonian is evaluated.
+The number of shots the backend performs per iteration scales quadratically with the inverse precision. max_iter : int, optional The maximum number of iterations for the optimization method.
 Default is 50. init_type : string, optional Specifies the way the initial optimization parameters are chosen.
 Available is ``random``.
-The default is ``random``: Parameters are initialized uniformly at random in the interval $[0,\pi/2)]$. init_point : list[float], optional Specifies the initial optimization parameters. optimizer : str, optional Specifies the `optimization routine <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_.
+The default is ``random``: Parameters are initialized uniformly at random in the interval $[0,\pi/2)]$. init_point : ndarray, shape (n,), optional Specifies the initial optimization parameters. optimizer : str, optional Specifies the `SciPy optimization routine <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_.
 Available are, e.g., ``COBYLA``, ``COBYQA``, ``Nelder-Mead``.
 The Default is ``COBYLA``.
-Returns ------- energy : float The expected value of the Hamiltonian after applying the optimal VQE circuit to the quantum argument. """ # Delete callback self.optimization_params = [] self.optimization_costs = [] if not "shots" in mes_kwargs: mes_kwargs["shots"] = 1000000 if not "precision" in mes_kwargs: mes_kwargs["precision"] = 0.01 measurement_data = QubitOperatorMeasurement(self.hamiltonian) optimal_theta = self.optimization_routine(qarg, depth, mes_kwargs, max_iter, init_type, init_point, measurement_data=measurement_data, optimizer = optimizer) # Prepare the initial state for particular problem instance, the default is the \ket{0} state if self.init_function is not None: self.init_function(qarg) # Apply p layers of the ansatz for i in range(depth): self.ansatz_function(qarg,[optimal_theta[self.num_params*i+j] for j in range(self.num_params)]) opt_res = self.hamiltonian.get_measurement(qarg,**mes_kwargs, measurement_data=measurement_data) return opt_res
+In tracing mode (i.e. Jasp) Jax-traceable :ref:`optimization routines <optimization_tools>` must be utilized.
+Available are ``COBYLA``, ``SPSA``. options : dict A dictionary of solver options.
+Returns ------- float or jax.Array The expectation value of the Hamiltonian after applying the optimal VQE circuit to the quantum argument. """ if callable(qarg): qarg_prep = qarg else: template = qarg.template() def qarg_prep(): return template.construct() # Set default options if not "precision" in mes_kwargs: mes_kwargs["precision"] = 0.01 if not "diagonalisation_method" in mes_kwargs: mes_kwargs["diagonalisation_method"] = "commuting_qw" options["maxiter"] = max_iter if check_for_tracing_mode(): measurement_data = None else: measurement_data = QubitOperatorMeasurement( self.hamiltonian, diagonalisation_method=mes_kwargs["diagonalisation_method"], ) opt_theta, opt_res = self.optimization_routine( qarg_prep, depth, mes_kwargs, init_type, init_point, optimizer, options, measurement_data=measurement_data, ) return opt_res

-[docs] def train_function(self, qarg, depth, mes_kwargs = {}, max_iter = 50, init_type = "random", init_point=None, optimizer="COBYLA"): """ This function allows for training of a circuit with a given instance of a ``VQEProblem``.
+[docs] def train_function( self, qarg, depth, mes_kwargs={}, max_iter=50, init_type="random", init_point=None, optimizer="COBYLA", options={}, ): """ This function allows for training of a circuit with a given instance of a ``VQEProblem``.
 It will then return a function that can be applied to a :ref:`QuantumVariable`, such that it prepares the ground state of the problem Hamiltonian.
 The function therefore applies a circuit for the problem instance with optimized parameters.
-Parameters ---------- qarg : :ref:`QuantumVariable` The argument to which the VQE circuit is applied. depth : int The amount of VQE layers. mes_kwargs : dict, optional The keyword arguments for the measurement function.
+Parameters ---------- qarg : :ref:`QuantumVariable` or callable The argument to which the VQE circuit is applied, or a function returning a :ref:`QuantumVariable` to which the VQE circuit is applied. depth : int The amount of VQE ansatz layers. mes_kwargs : dict, optional The keyword arguments for the :meth:`expectation_value <qrisp.operators.qubit.QubitOperator.expectation_value>` function.
 Default is an empty dictionary.
-By default, the target ``precision`` is set to 0.01, and the maximum amount of ``shots`` is 100000. max_iter : int, optional The maximum number of iterations for the optimization method.
+By default, the target ``precision`` is set to 0.01.
+Precision refers to how accurately the Hamiltonian is evaluated.
+The number of shots the backend performs per iteration scales quadratically with the inverse precision. max_iter : int, optional The maximum number of iterations for the optimization method.
 Default is 50. init_type : string, optional Specifies the way the initial optimization parameters are chosen.
 Available is ``random``.
-The default is ``random``: Parameters are initialized uniformly at random in the interval $[0,\pi/2)]$. init_point : list[float], optional Specifies the initial optimization parameters. optimizer : str, optional Specifies the `optimization routine <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_.
+The default is ``random``: Parameters are initialized uniformly at random in the interval $[0,\pi/2)]$. init_point : ndarray, shape (n,), optional Specifies the initial optimization parameters. optimizer : str, optional Specifies the `SciPy optimization routine <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_.
 Available are, e.g., ``COBYLA``, ``COBYQA``, ``Nelder-Mead``.
-The Default is "COBYLA".
-Returns ------- circuit_generator : function A function that can be applied to a :ref:`QuantumVariable`, with optimized parameters for the problem instance.
-The :ref:`QuantumVariable` then represents the ground state of the problem Hamiltonian. """ if not "shots" in mes_kwargs: mes_kwargs["shots"] = 1000000 if not "precision" in mes_kwargs: mes_kwargs["precision"] = 0.01 measurement_data = QubitOperatorMeasurement(self.hamiltonian) optimal_theta = self.optimization_routine(qarg, depth, mes_kwargs, max_iter, init_type, init_point, optimizer, measurement_data=measurement_data) def circuit_generator(qarg_gen): # Prepare the initial state for particular problem instance, the default is the \ket{0} state if self.init_function is not None: self.init_function(qarg_gen) for i in range(depth): self.ansatz_function(qarg_gen,[optimal_theta[self.num_params*i+j] for j in range(self.num_params)]) return circuit_generator
+The Default is ``COBYLA``.
+In tracing mode (i.e. Jasp) Jax-traceable :ref:`optimization routines <optimization_tools>` must be utilized.
+Available are ``COBYLA``, ``SPSA``. options : dict A dictionary of solver options.
+Returns ------- callable A function that can be applied to a :ref:`QuantumVariable`, with optimized parameters for the problem instance.
+The :ref:`QuantumVariable` then represents the ground state of the problem Hamiltonian. """ if callable(qarg): qarg_prep = qarg else: template = qarg.template() def qarg_prep(): return template.construct() # Set default options if not "precision" in mes_kwargs: mes_kwargs["precision"] = 0.01 if not "diagonalisation_method" in mes_kwargs: mes_kwargs["diagonalisation_method"] = "commuting_qw" options["maxiter"] = max_iter if check_for_tracing_mode(): measurement_data = None else: measurement_data = QubitOperatorMeasurement( self.hamiltonian, diagonalisation_method=mes_kwargs["diagonalisation_method"], ) opt_theta, opt_res = self.optimization_routine( qarg_prep, depth, mes_kwargs, init_type, init_point, optimizer, options, measurement_data=measurement_data, ) def circuit_generator(qarg): if self.init_function is not None: self.init_function(qarg) for i in range(depth): self.ansatz_function( qarg, opt_theta[self.num_params * i : self.num_params * (i + 1) + 1] ) return circuit_generator

-[docs] def benchmark(self, qarg, depth_range, shot_range, iter_range, optimal_energy, repetitions = 1, mes_kwargs = {}, init_type = "random"): """ This method enables convenient data collection regarding performance of the implementation.
-Parameters ---------- qarg : :ref:`QuantumVariable` or :ref:`QuantumArray` The quantum argument the benchmark is executed on.
-Compare to the :meth:`.run <qrisp.vqe.VQEProblem.run>` method. depth_range : list[int] A list of integers indicating, which depth parameters should be explored.
-Depth means the amount of VQE layers. shot_range : list[int] A list of integers indicating, which shots parameters should be explored.
-Shots means the amount of repetitions, the backend performs per iteration and per measurement setting. iter_range : list[int] A list of integers indicating, what iterations parameter should be explored.
-Iterations means the amount of backend calls, the optimizer is allowed to do. optimal_energy: float The exact ground state energy of the problem Hamiltonian. repetitions : int, optional The amount of repetitions, each parameter constellation should go though.
+[docs] def benchmark( self, qarg, depth_range, precision_range, iter_range, optimal_energy, repetitions=1, mes_kwargs={}, init_type="random", optimizer="COBYLA", options={}, ): """ This method enables convenient data collection regarding performance of the implementation.
+Parameters ---------- qarg : :ref:`QuantumVariable` or callable The argument to which the VQE circuit is applied, or a function returning a :ref:`QuantumVariable` to which the VQE circuit is applied. depth_range : list[int] A list of integers indicating, which depth parameters should be explored.
+Depth means the amount of VQE ansatz layers. precision_range : list[float] A list of floats indicating, which precision parameters should be explored.
+Precision refers to how accurately the Hamiltonian is evaluated.
+The number of shots the backend performs per iteration scales quadratically with the inverse precision. iter_range : list[int] A list of integers indicating, what iterations parameter should be explored.
+Iterations means the amount of backend calls, the optimizer is allowed to do. optimal_energy : float The exact ground state energy of the problem Hamiltonian. repetitions : int, optional The amount of repetitions, each parameter constellation should go though.
 Can be used to get a better statistical significance.
-The default is 1. mes_kwargs : dict, optional The keyword arguments, that are used for the ``qarg.get_spin_measurement``.
-The default is {}. init_type : string, optional Specifies the way the initial optimization parameters are chosen.
+The default is 1. mes_kwargs : dict, optional The keyword arguments for the :meth:`expectation_value <qrisp.operators.qubit.QubitOperator.expectation_value>` function.
+Default is an empty dictionary. init_type : str, optional Specifies the way the initial optimization parameters are chosen.
 Available is ``random``.
-The default is ``random``: Parameters are initialized uniformly at random in the interval $[0,\pi/2)]$.
+The default is ``random``: Parameters are initialized uniformly at random in the interval $[0,\pi/2)]$. optimizer : str, optional Specifies the `SciPy optimization routine <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html>`_.
+Available are, e.g., ``COBYLA``, ``COBYQA``, ``Nelder-Mead``.
+The Default is ``COBYLA``. options : dict A dictionary of solver options.
 Returns ------- :ref:`VQEBenchmark` The results of the benchmark.
-Examples -------- We create a Heisenberg problem instance and benchmark several parameters: :: from networkx import Graph G =Graph() G.add_edges_from([(0,1),(1,2),(2,3),(3,4)]) from qrisp.vqe.problems.heisenberg import * vqe = heisenberg_problem(G,1,0) H = create_heisenberg_hamiltonian(G,1,0) benchmark_data = vqe.benchmark(qarg = QuantumVariable(5), depth_range = [1,2,3], shot_range = [5000,10000], iter_range = [25,50], optimal_energy = H.ground_state_energy(), repetitions = 2 ) We can investigate the data by calling ``visualize``: :: benchmark_data.visualize() .. image:: vqe_benchmark_plot.png The :ref:`VQEBenchmark` class contains a variety of methods to help you drawing conclusions from the collected data.
-Make sure to check them out! """ data_dict = {"layer_depth" : [], "circuit_depth" : [], "qubit_amount" : [], "shots" : [], "iterations" : [], "runtime" : [], "energy" : [] } for p in depth_range: for s in shot_range: for it in iter_range: for k in range(repetitions): if isinstance(qarg, QuantumArray): qarg_dupl = QuantumArray(qtype = qarg.qtype, shape = qarg.shape) else: qarg_dupl = qarg.duplicate() start_time = time.time() temp_mes_kwargs = dict(mes_kwargs) temp_mes_kwargs["shots"] = s energy = self.run(qarg=qarg_dupl, depth = p, max_iter = it, mes_kwargs = temp_mes_kwargs, init_type=init_type) final_time = time.time() - start_time compiled_qc = qarg_dupl.qs.compile() data_dict["layer_depth"].append(p) data_dict["circuit_depth"].append(compiled_qc.depth()) data_dict["qubit_amount"].append(compiled_qc.num_qubits()) data_dict["shots"].append(s) data_dict["iterations"].append(it) data_dict["energy"].append(energy) data_dict["runtime"].append(final_time) return VQEBenchmark(data_dict, optimal_energy, self.hamiltonian)
+Examples -------- We create a Heisenberg problem instance and benchmark several parameters: :: from qrisp import QuantumVariable from qrisp.vqe.problems.heisenberg import * from networkx import Graph G = Graph() G.add_edges_from([(0,1),(1,2),(2,3),(3,4)]) vqe = heisenberg_problem(G,1,0) H = create_heisenberg_hamiltonian(G,1,0) benchmark_data = vqe.benchmark(QuantumVariable(5), depth_range = [1,2,3], precision_range = [0.02,0.01], iter_range = [25,50], optimal_energy = H.ground_state_energy(), repetitions = 2 ) We can investigate the data by calling ``visualize``: :: benchmark_data.visualize() .. image:: vqe_benchmark_plot.png The :ref:`VQEBenchmark` class contains a variety of methods to help you drawing conclusions from the collected data.
+Make sure to check them out! """ if callable(qarg): qarg_prep = qarg else: template = qarg.template() def qarg_prep(): return template.construct() data_dict = { "layer_depth": [], "circuit_depth": [], "qubit_amount": [], "precision": [], "iterations": [], "runtime": [], "energy": [], } for p in depth_range: for s in precision_range: for it in iter_range: for k in range(repetitions): start_time = time.time() temp_mes_kwargs = dict(mes_kwargs) temp_mes_kwargs["precision"] = s energy = self.run( qarg_prep, depth=p, max_iter=it, mes_kwargs=temp_mes_kwargs, init_type=init_type, optimizer=optimizer, options=options, ) final_time = time.time() - start_time compiled_qc, _ = self.compile_circuit(qarg_prep(), depth=p) data_dict["layer_depth"].append(p) data_dict["circuit_depth"].append(compiled_qc.depth()) data_dict["qubit_amount"].append(compiled_qc.num_qubits()) data_dict["precision"].append(s) data_dict["iterations"].append(it) data_dict["energy"].append(energy) data_dict["runtime"].append(final_time) return VQEBenchmark(data_dict, optimal_energy, self.hamiltonian)

-[docs] def visualize_energy(self,exact=False): """ Visualizes the energy during the optimization process.
+[docs] def visualize_energy(self, exact=False): """ Visualizes the energy during the optimization process.
 Parameters ---------- exact : Boolean If ``True``, the exact ground state energy of the spin operator is computed classically, and compared to the energy in the optimization process.
-The default is ``False``. """ import matplotlib.pyplot as plt if not self.callback: raise Exception("Visualization can only be performed for a VQE instance with callback=True") if exact: exact_solution = self.hamiltonian.ground_state_energy() plt.axhline(y=exact_solution, color="#6929C4", linestyle='--', linewidth=2, label='Exact energy') x = list(range(len(self.optimization_costs))) y = self.optimization_costs plt.scatter(x, y, color='#20306f',marker="o", linestyle='solid', linewidth=1, label='VQE energy') plt.xlabel("Iterations", fontsize=15, color="#444444") plt.ylabel("Energy", fontsize=15, color="#444444") plt.legend(fontsize=12, labelcolor="#444444") plt.tick_params(axis='both', labelsize=12) plt.grid() plt.show()
+The default is ``False``. """ import matplotlib.pyplot as plt if not self.callback: raise Exception( "Visualization can only be performed for a VQE instance with callback=True" ) if exact: exact_solution = self.hamiltonian.ground_state_energy() plt.axhline( y=exact_solution, color="#6929C4", linestyle="--", linewidth=2, label="Exact energy", ) x = list(range(len(self.optimization_costs))) y = self.optimization_costs plt.scatter( x, y, color="#20306f", marker="o", linestyle="solid", linewidth=1, label="VQE energy", ) plt.xlabel("Iterations", fontsize=15, color="#444444") plt.ylabel("Energy", fontsize=15, color="#444444") plt.legend(fontsize=12, labelcolor="#444444") plt.tick_params(axis="both", labelsize=12) plt.grid() plt.show()